 If you have already tried the restart/factory resetting multiple times to no avail, your best bet is to reach out to Fitbit support and request that they send you a replacement charger.

-For Fitbit Versa owners, there is a good chance that Fitbit Support provides you with a free replacement charger since the problem is widely known.
+Fitbit Versa owners have a good chance that Fitbit Support provides you with a free replacement charger since the problem is widely known.

 If you are pressed for time or find a backlog for replacement chargers for the Fitbit Versa Series, you take a look at our recommended chargers and give one of those a try.